Anthony Eden: First World War

 Eden's MC was gazetted in the 1917 Birthday Honours list.
 His battalion fought at Messines Ridge in June 1917.
-On 1 July 1917, Eden was confirmed as a temporary lieutenant, relinquishing his appointment as adjutant three days later.
-His battalion fought in the first few days of Third Battle of Ypres (31 July – 4 August).
+On 1 July 1917 Eden was confirmed as a temporary lieutenant, relinquishing his appointment as adjutant three days later.
+His battalion fought in the first few days of the Third Battle of Ypres (31 July – 4 August).
 Between 20 and 23 September 1917 his battalion spent a few days on coastal defence on the Franco-Belgian border.

-On 19 November, Eden was transferred to the General Staff as a General Staff Officer Grade 3 (GSO3), with the temporary rank of captain.
+On 19 November Eden was transferred to the General Staff as a General Staff Officer Grade 3 (GSO3), with the temporary rank of captain.
 He served at Second Army HQ between mid-November 1917 and 8 March 1918, missing out on service in Italy (as the 41st Division had been transferred there after the Italian Second Army was defeated at the Battle of Caporetto).
 Eden returned to the Western Front as a major German offensive was clearly imminent, only for his former battalion to be disbanded to help alleviate the British Army's acute manpower shortage.
 Although David Lloyd George, then the British prime minister, was one of the few politicians of whom Eden reported frontline soldiers speaking highly, he wrote to his sister (23 December 1917) in disgust at his "wait and see twaddle" in declining to extend conscription to Ireland.

 In March 1918, during the German spring offensive, he was stationed near La Fère on the Oise, opposite Adolf Hitler, as he learned at a conference in 1935.
 At one point, when brigade HQ was bombed by German aircraft, his companion told him, "There now, you have had your first taste of the next war."
 On 26 May 1918, he was appointed brigade major of the 198th Infantry Brigade, part of the 66th Division.
 At the age of 20, Eden was the youngest brigade major in the British Army.

 He considered standing for Parliament at the end of the war, but the general election was called too early for that to be possible.
 After the Armistice with Germany, he spent the winter of 1918–1919 in the Ardennes with his brigade; on 28 March 1919, he transferred to be brigade major of the 99th Infantry Brigade.
 Eden contemplated applying for a commission in the Regular Army, but these were very hard to come by with the army contracting so rapidly.
 He initially shrugged off his mother's suggestion of studying at Oxford.
 He also rejected the thought of becoming a barrister.
 His preferred career alternatives at this stage were standing for Parliament for Bishop Auckland, the Civil Service in East Africa or the Foreign Office.
 He was demobilised on 13 June 1919.
 He retained the rank of captain.